 NPV and IRR are related concepts and financial analysts use both.
 The difference is that IRR gives the yield on an investment (as a percentage), while NPV is the present value of the investment (in, say, dollars).

 What is IRR used for?
 Well, businesses use IRR to decide which projects or investments to fund.
 For instance, IRR could help a manager choose between upgrading equipment or increasing product development.

 Businesses often set a minimum required rate of return for investments, called the hurdle rate.
 If a proposed project can’t produce an IRR higher than the hurdle rate, the proposal is dead in the water.

 Similarly, a project’s IRR should exceed the cost of capital, or the interest charged on a loan taken out to fund the investment.
 An IRR less than the cost of capital will likely kill the project.

 Investors can use IRR to calculate the expected return on a stock purchase.
 It can also be used to figure a bond’s yield to maturity.
 It can even be used to balance risk and reward when buying real estate.

 Venture capitalists and private equity investors use IRR to evaluate investments in companies.
 IRR suits scenarios involving a one-time investment of cash followed by one or more returns of cash over time.

-You can calculate IRR by hand, but is complex.
-It also is a trial and error method that only produces an approximate answer.
+You can calculate IRR by hand, but it is complex.
+It also is a trial-and-error method that only produces an approximate answer.

 Spreadsheet software and business and finance calculators figure IRR much more accurately and easily.
 The trade-off is that doing the work by hand is more transparent.